rehierl/abstract-properties/08-0-total-orders/3-1-path-to-scopes.md

 Given a non-empty path graph `s := (N,E)`, **a family of scopes** `S` can be formed based on the concept of abstract properties.
-That family of scopes can then be used to form a strict total containment order `P := (S,<)` using the "strict-superset-of" operator as the order operator (<).
+That family of scopes can then be used to form a strict total containment order `P := (S,<)` using the "strict-superset-of" operator as the order operator.

-Recall that with any digraph one can always assume the default edge-based "next-presequent-to" semantics.
+Recall that with any digraph, one can always assume the default edge-based "next-presequent-to" semantics.

 ```